Bicycle Traffic Law

 In an extra-wide lane (18-20ft) a cyclist should ride farther left—about 4 feet from the flow of traffic—to operate in the focus area of crossing traffic and reduce vulnerability to common collisions

 When a lane is too narrow for a bicycle and a car to share safely, the cyclist is entitled to the use of the entire lane.
-Within this lane, the cyclist usually rides on the right half to facilitate visibility for overtaking motorists, but should ride far enough left to discourage motorists from trying to squeeze past within the lane.
+Within this lane, the cyclist usually rides on the right half to facilitate visibility for overtaking motorists, but should ride far enough left to discourage mototists from trying to squeeze past within the lane.

-Although the law uses the term “substandard” to discribe a lane that is not wide enough to share, these narrow lane-widths make up most of our roads.
+Although the law uses the term “substandard” to describe a lane that is not wide enough to share, these narrow lane-widths make up most of our roads.
 The shareable-width lane, or wide curb lane, has become less common as multi-lane roads have become more prevalent.
 Unfortunately, the reference to substandard width not only represents an unusual situation, it conflicts with other highway design guidance.
 This creates a great deal of confusion for law enforcement and increases the burden of proof for the defensive-driving bicyclist.

 More About Wide Curb Lanes